anebz/cloud/Accreditations/aws_developer_associate.md

 * Cheaper than SQS
 * Underlying data structure: consumed messages get added to a list in a stable order, and get deleted after its retention period (usually 24h)

+For encryption that don't require code changes: KMS encryption for data at rest, and encryption in flight with HTTPS endpoint.

 ## Serverless

 SAM is the serverless application model, to define and provision serverless apps using CloudFormation.